-For the year ended December 31, 2023, the Company used \$27.5 million of cash in investing activities compared to \$14.8 million used in 2022.
-The \$12.7 million higher use of cash was primarily due to \$5.8 million net cash used to acquire Trinity in February 2023, \$3.2 million higher capital expenditures on property, equipment and intangibles, \$2.2 million lower proceeds on sale of property and equipment due to lower sale activity in the year, and \$2.2 million lower inflows related to long-term assets, primarily related to a higher release of insurance deposits in the prior year, partly offset by \$0.7 million increased net proceeds on sale of equity accounted investments.
+For the year ended December 31, 2024, the Company used \$131.3 million of cash in investing activities compared to \$27.5 million used in 2023.
+The \$103.8 million higher use of cash was primarily driven by the \$95.1 million higher net cash proceeds for the acquisitions of Jacob Bros and NorCan in 2024 compared to the acquisition of Trinity in 2023, \$1.8 million higher investments net of planned contributions related to equity accounted entities, \$2.4 million lower proceeds on sale of equity accounted entities, \$3.4 million higher capital expenditures on property, equipment and intangibles net of proceeds, and \$1.1 million lower net inflows related to other assets.